Bender-Knuth involutions on linear extensions of posets: Posets with the full symmetric BK group

-The goal of this subsection is to prove a classification theorem for disconnected LE-symmetric posets.
-En route to this result, we will first study a generalization of LE-symmetric posets.
+The goal of this subsection is to prove a classification theorem for disconnected posets with the full symmetric BK groups.
+En route to this result, we will first study a generalization of these posets.
 Recall that the action of a group $G$ on a set $X$ is \emph{primitive} if there is no partition of $X$ that is preserved by $G$ other than the trivial partitions (i.e., the finest and coarsest partitions).
+Evidently, $\symm_{\linext(P)}$ is a primitive permutation group of $\linext(P)$.
 In this subsection, we turn our attention to posets whose BK groups are primitive.